indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 I finally understood how to get an API server up and running but I also understood a lot of people's frustration when trying to get into Clojure.
 Specifically web development with Clojure.
 There is no "one-stop-shop, show me how".

 So here we are.
 I am going to, hopefully, give all new Clojure peeps a resource in order to get an API server up and running with a database.
 We will be using Clojure (duh!), Leiningen, Compojure, Ring, Component, and HoneySQL.
-Don't worry if you do not know what all these things do.
-You will be the end of this blog post.
+Don't worry if you do not know what all these things do, you will be the end of this blog post.

 This will be a three-part series on creating an API server with routes and database interactivity.